Rolf1e/tmux-creator/README.md

 ## TODO
- - [X] Config should go in a YAML file to avoid editing Rust code
  - [ ] Check if there is a possibility to communicate threw TMUX sockets ` lsof -U | grep '^tmux'`

 ## Installation